LJKhnor/LJKhnor/README.md

 💞️ I'm looking to collaborate on projects focused on technological innovation, particularly those involving backend programming and data analysis

-📫 You can reach me lejeune.joachim.dev@gmail.com
+📫 You can reach me at lejeune.joachim.dev@gmail.com

 😄 Pronouns: he/him